slmcbane/GenericSimAnnealing/README.md

 repository and the comments in the source code.

 ### License
-This code is copyright (c) Sean McBane under the terms of the MIT License.
+The code in `generic_simulated_anneal.hpp` is Copyright (c) Sean McBane, 2016 under the terms of the MIT License (see LICENSE for detailed legal statement).
+Example code in subdirectories is not copyrighted.

 Sean McBane, 3/30/2016 <seanmcb94@gmail.com>